vuoro/pelimanni/README.md

 }
 ```

-And finally, we just have to call `scheduleMusic` at the appropriate time interval.
+And finally, you just have to call `scheduleMusic` at the appropriate time interval.
 If the page is visible, it will schedule up to 1 `cycle` of our tracks.
 If the page is hidden, it will schedule as many `cycle`s as would start in the next 1000ms, since that's as often as you can call any timer in an inactive browser tab.
-If some kind of lagspike still manages to stall the scheduler so that there's no more time to play a `cycle`, it will just skip the `cycle`.
+If some kind of lagspike still manages to stall the scheduler, so that there's no more time to play a `cycle`, it will just skip the `cycle`.

 Below I'm calling it on `requestAnimationFrame`, and also on a 1000ms `setInterval`.
 This combination should let music play accurately while the page is visible, and as accurately as possible when it isn't.